kevincostello/fe-student-tracker-repeat/README.md

 ```

 The `blockHistory` is an array representing a student's completion of blocks.
 Each item represents a block.
-I.e. The student above will have sat core twice and will currently be on back-end-1.
+I.e. The student above will have sat Fundamentals twice and will currently be on Back-End.

 ### **PATCH** `/api/students/:id?progress={true/false}`